privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### When the coordinator merges the state queue

 To subsidise gas costs for users, registration does not require the state root to be updated at its full depth, which would incur a gas cost linear to the depth.
-Rather, the use the Accumulator Queue system described in [1.10] enqueues leaves.
+Rather, the use of the Accumulator Queue system described in [1.10] enqueues leaves.
 As such, the coordinator must compute the state tree root after the voting period is over and before they process messages.

 Which first requires the merging of subroots [1.10.1], this creates the shortest possible tree that contains all the state leaves.
 Which may or may not require multiple transactions (in the form of batches) due to the restriction of the block gas limit.
 Once all the subroots have been computed they are merged [1.10.2] to compute the state root at its full depth.